cookiecutter/cookiecutter/README.rst

 * `cookiecutter-conda-python`_: A template for building Conda Python packages
 * `cookiecutter-pypackage-rust-cross-platform-publish`_: A template for a Python wheel containing a Rust binary module that supports releasing on Windows, OSX and Linux.
 * `cookiecutter-telegram-bot`_: A template project for Telegram bots with webhooks on CherryPy.
+* `python-project-template`_: A template for Python projects with sophisticated release automation.

 .. _`cookiecutter-pypackage`: https://github.com/audreyr/cookiecutter-pypackage
 .. _`cookiecutter-pipproject`: https://github.com/wdm0006/cookiecutter-pipproject